 About the “Spirit of 1776″ wagon

 This web site is inspired by the “Spirit of 1776″ suffrage campaign wagon that is now in the collection of the New York State Museum.
 This article (left) is from the “New York Archives” magazine, Fall 2013.
-It is reprinted with permission in an important magazine that’s a member benefit of the Archives Partnership Trust (nysarchivestrust.org) The piece gives an overview of the importance of the old wagon, its symbolism for the suffrage movement, and why it continues to have significance for our times.
-Link.
+It is reprinted with permission in a publication that’s a member benefit of the Archives Partnership Trust (nysarchivestrust.org) The article gives an overview of the importance of the wagon, its symbolism for the suffrage movement, and why it continues to have significance for our times.

 Highlights of media coverage of resolution passed by both houses of the New York State Legislature designating July 1, 2013 the “Spirit of 1776″ Wagon Day in New York.
 Transcript of June 18, 2013 of the New York State Senate introduction of the Wagon Day (July 1, 2013) resolution. #1. #2.
 The “Spirit of 1776″ suffrage campaign wagon is in the collection of the New York State Museum in Albany, New York.